Some people need to wash hair in bed due to limited mobility

 - Empty bucket to drain dirty water

-12 steps to washing your senior’s hair:
+12 steps to washing hair in bed:

 - Lay out all your supplies so you know you have everything you’ll need